Arka102202/zero-css/README.md

 - rules for value:
   1. replace any `space` with a `+`.
   2. replace any `-` with `camelCase`.

+## List of possible class name and How to use them

 ### Class name for size